christacaggiano/celfie/README.md

                         convergence criteria is met.
 Default 1000.
   -u UNKNOWNS, --unknowns UNKNOWNS
                         Number of unknown categories to be estimated along with the reference data.
 Default 1.
+Can be increased to 2+ for large samples.
   -p PARALLEL_JOB_ID, --parallel_job_id PARALLEL_JOB_ID
                         Replicate number in a simulation experiment.
 Default 1.